seakers/design-evaluator/aws/README.md

 ### Build Task Image

-- note, this command should be ran from the root of the project
+- Note, these command should be ran from the root of the project

-`docker build -f ./aws/Dockerfile -t apazagab/design-evaluator .`
+1. `docker build -f ./aws/Dockerfile -t apazagab/design-evaluator .`
+2. `docker push apazagab/design-evaluator`